Three Habits That Underpin Entrepreneurial Success

 Here are three habits that will help you become better at business and at leading others towards long-term success:

-- Always be ready to change your assumptions
+1. Always be Ready to Change your Assumptions

 Many people are unable to change the assumptions they have about their business and its future as it evolves.
 No business model should be locked in cement and rigidly upheld, it will need to adapt and adjust as it grows and customer needs change.
 As an entrepreneur you need to understand this concept and be prepared to evolve and change in new directions and markets.